Meisteri-4/rofi-mpris/README.md

-# A simple script for controlling MPRIS applications with rofi.
+# Control MPRIS applications with rofi.

 Requires `mpris-ctl` or `playerctl` and `rofi` to work.